Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Discrete element method for modelling contact forces

-The purpose of the DEM model is to compute the contact force, $\boldsymbol{F}_c$, and the corresponding contact torques $\boldsymbol{T}_c$ that enter Newton's laws for the translational and rotational motion of the particles (equations \ref{Newton second law} and \ref{Newton - rotation}).
-In this section, we describe how we model the contact forces and torques due to normal reaction, sliding friction, and rolling friction.
-We explicitly account for two types of contact: contact between a spherical particle and a flat solid substrate, and contact between two spherical solid particles.
+In this section, we describe how we model the contact forces $\boldsymbol{F}_c$, and the contact torques $\boldsymbol{T}_c$ when two solid surfaces make contact.
+There are two types of contact forces: normal reaction and friction.
+Friction includes both sliding and rolling friction.
+We explicitly account for two forms of contact: contact between a spherical particle and a flat solid substrate, and contact between two spherical solid particles.

 In DEM, solids are rigid but their contacts are `soft', which means that they are allowed to overlap by a small amount.
 They only exert contact forces on one another when they overlap.
+The purpose of the DEM model is to compute the contact force $\boldsymbol{F}_c$, and contact torque $\boldsymbol{T}_c$ that enter Newton's laws for the translational and rotational motion of the particles (equations \ref{Newton second law} and \ref{Newton - rotation}).